google/flutter-desktop-embedding/plugins/window_size/README.md

 [functionality within the Flutter framework](https://flutter.dev/go/desktop-multi-window-support).

+## Scope

-**Note**: There are currently no plans to add new functionality, such as window minimization and maximization, to this plugin.
+There are currently no plans to add new functionality, such as window minimization and maximization, to this plugin.
 The goals of this plugin were to:
 - unblock certain core use cases among very early adopters, and
 - validate plugin APIs in Flutter itself during early development of the desktop